Potential family conflicts arise for Joe Biden and aides as his administration drafts new ethics rules

 That pledge has now been handed over to lawyers for the presidential transition who are drafting new rules for the Biden White House that are likely to be more restrictive than the rules that governed the Obama administration.
 Biden has made clear that he wants a clean break from Trump, who employed his family and spent public funds at family businesses.

-“Especially as our nation confronts multiple crises, it’s all important to restore the American peoples’ faith in their government and turn the page on the unprecedented corruption and dysfunction of the outgoing administration,” Biden spokesman Andrew Bates said.
+“Especially as our nation confronts multiple crises, it’s all important to restore the American people’s faith in their government and turn the page on the unprecedented corruption and dysfunction of the outgoing administration,” Biden spokesman Andrew Bates said.
 “President-elect Biden is committed to leading an administration of the highest ethical standards.”

 The potential family conflicts, both with Biden and his top White House advisers, are more extensive than the Obama White House confronted.
 Biden’s son Hunter is facing a federal investigation over taxes paid on a business venture in China, which also included Biden’s brother, James Biden, a situation that is certain to test the president-elect’s promise to let the Justice Department operate independently of his personal interests.